Buckland, Oxfordshire: Manor

 The earliest known record of Buckland is from 957 in a charter in which King Edgar the Peaceful granted Ælfheah ten hides of land at Buckland.
 In the reign of Edward the Confessor (1042–1066) Ulvric Chenp held the manor of Buckland.
 The Domesday Book of 1086 lists Buckland as part of the lands of Bishop Osbern of Gamesfel Hundret (now called Gainfield).
 However, his right was not established and the case had already been sent before King William the Conqueror.
 The estate was assessed as eight hides and consisted of a mill, four fisheries and a dairy farm producing 10 wheys of cheese a year.
 Its value was given as £8.

 Hugh de Buckland is recorded as the next holder and occupier of the manor, as well as another estate in Buckland.
 At the end of the 12th century William de Buckland, probably the great-grandson of Hugh de Buckland, held the manor.
 He died about 1215 leaving three daughters by his wife Maud de Say as his heirs – Maud d'Avranches, Hawise de Boville and Joan de Ferrers.
 His Buckland estate passed to Maud, wife of William d'Avranches.
 They had a son William and daughter Maud d'Avranches.
 William died childless in 1236, by which time his sister Maud had married Hamo de Crevecoeur.

 In 1245, they bestowed the manor on their daughter Agnes and any future heirs.
 Hamo de Crevecoeur died in 1263, survived by their daughters Agnes, Eleanor and Isabella: Iseult (who had married Nicholas de Lenham) died before her father leaving a son John, aged 12 in 1263.
 Buckland was assigned to Iseult's portion, to descend to John de Lenham as her heir.
 In 1263, wardship of the manor of Buckland was granted to Eubold de Montibus, from whom it passed in turn to Philip Bassett until John came of age.
 In 1267 John de Lenham took possession.

 Before 1545 the manor of Buckland was held by the De La Poles, Dukes of Suffolk.
 In 1545 it passed to the Yate family.
 In 1690 it passed by marriage to the Throckmortons of Coughton Court in Warwickshire.
 They went on to build much of the current estate.
-In the mid-1750s, Sir Robert Throckmorton had a new house built, Buckland House.
+In the mid-1750s, Sir Robert Throckmorton, 4th Baronet had a new house built, Buckland House.
 The old manor house became his stables.
 For the later history of the manor, see Buckland House.

 Manor houses

 Buckland House

 Buckland House is a large Georgian stately home and the manor house of Buckland.
-It is a masterpiece of Palladian architecture designed by John Wood, the Younger and built for Sir Robert Throckmorton in 1757.
+It is a masterpiece of Palladian architecture designed by John Wood, the Younger and built for Sir Robert Throckmorton, 4th Baronet in 1757.
 From 1963 it was a university college for students taking London external degrees, called University Hall, Buckland.
-In 2004 it was bought by the Irish businessman Paddy McNally.
+In 2004 it was bought by the motorsport businessman and socialite Paddy McNally.